 Wipe the spills immediately as soon as they happen.

-Sweep, dust mop or vacuum daily to remove dirt which ultimately causes wear and scratches on your floor’s finish.
+Sweep, dust mop, or vacuum daily to remove dirt which ultimately causes wear and scratches on your floor’s finish.
 Look under area rugs which can trap grit and cause scratching.

-Damp mop with the change of seasons.
+Damp-mop with the change of seasons.
 Damp mopping is not necessarily more than four to five times a year, unless, of course, your floors are sticky or muddy everywhere or have neglected them for weeks on end.

 To damp-mop, grab a lightly dampened microfiber mop and start cleaning in the wood grain’s direction.
 Sopping-wet mops are off the table.
-This can cause serious damaged to sealed floors even and make them buckle.
+This can cause serious damage to sealed floors even and make them buckle.

 If you feel the need to use a commercial cleaner, it’s best that you use one with a spray applicator.
 The heavy most of the cleaner will make it easier for spot cleaning.